jomjol/AI-on-the-edge-device/README.md

 <a href="https://www.paypal.com/donate?hosted_button_id=8TRSVYNYKDSWL"><img border="0" src="images/paypal.png" width="200px" target="_blank"></a>

 ## Support
 If you have any technical problems please search the [discussions](https://github.com/jomjol/AI-on-the-edge-device/discussions).
-In case you found a bug or have a feature request, please open an [issue](https://github.com/jomjol/AI-on-the-edge-device/issues).
+In case you find a bug or have a feature request, please open an [issue](https://github.com/jomjol/AI-on-the-edge-device/issues).

 In other cases you can contact the developer via email: <img src="https://raw.githubusercontent.com/jomjol/AI-on-the-edge-device/master/images/mail.jpg" height="25">